 Symptoms may begin with an episode of atrial fibrillation (especially if it causes a fast heart rate).
 Symptoms may also be triggered by pregnancy or other stress on the body, such as infection in the heart or lungs, or other heart disorders.

 Symptoms may include:

-In infants and children, symptoms may be present from birth (congenital), and almost always develop within the first 2 years of life.
+In infants and children, symptoms may be present from birth (congenital).
+It will almost always develop within the first 2 years of life.
 Symptoms include:

 The exam may also reveal an irregular heartbeat or lung congestion.
-Blood pressure is usually normal.
+Blood pressure is most often normal.

 Narrowing or blockage of the valve or swelling of the upper heart chambers may be seen on:

 Treatment depends on the symptoms and condition of the heart and lungs.
 People with mild symptoms or none at all may not need treatment.
 For severe symptoms, you may need to go to the hospital for diagnosis and treatment.